BrianGrant-Data/R-Python-Statistical-Analysis-Notebook/README.md

 # Statistics-Notebook
-To access, load index.html.
+To access, load index.html in browser.
 The rest of the files are accessible from the html page.
+You can also load index.html via https://raw.githack.com/BrianGrant-Data/R-Python-Statistical-Analysis-Notebook/master/index.html.

 This began as the textbook for Intermediate Statistics (Math 325) at BYU-Idaho.
 It now aims to become a notebook for performing and interpreting statistical analyses in R.